 An example is having a poking or loose braces wire.
 You can fix it temporarily at home to prevent any further damage.

 During orthodontic treatment, you may need to wear rubber bands on braces.
 After getting the bands, you may start feeling more pain than usual, it put extra pressure on your teeth.

-So, you may decide to take a break from the bands for the pain, because you can remove it on your own.
+So, you may decide to take a break from the bands for the pain, because you can remove them on your own.
 But never do that.
 The reason is wearing rubber bands regularly helps you get rid of the pain.

 When you use it as your orthodontist instructed and you and your teeth adapt to it quickly and the pain goes away fast.